 BLOG: In praise of Awkward Bastards - Mike Layward DASH

 I just read an article by Ashok who is a neurodivergent artist/thinker and came across this statement I love the optimism of it, as outsiders it is rare to feel this, but good to remember this when life gets difficult.
+Here is the article for further reading.

 So why do I praise Awkward Bastards?
 I am sure as Disabled people we all have known those times when you ask the difficult question, you won’t be quiet etc. That’s an awkward bastard moment.